What’s Happening in the Office of Institutional Effectiveness……

 The University of Alabama values and supports a robust process of institutional effectiveness as a tool to enhance innovation, student learning, service, and stewardship.

-Institutional effectiveness is defined as a set of ongoing, regular, and intentional processes which are undertaken with the purpose of improving and assuring the quality of the University at all levels through:
+Institutional effectiveness is defined as a set of ongoing, systemic, and intentional processes designed to improve and assure the quality of the University at all levels through:

 - identification of outcomes, measurements, and expectations, and

 - evaluation, analysis, and use of data to inform decision-making.

 The Office of Institutional Effectiveness guides continuous improvement processes for academic and non-academic units across campus on program approval and review, accreditation issues and all assessment activities.
 To contact OIE, you may either send an email to firstname.lastname@example.org or call at 205-348-2748.
 Contact information for a specific staff member, is available on the OIE Staff page.